Epsylon42/mspfa-archive-helper/README.md

 * The tool uses a bespoke parser for bbcodes.
 If there is a library that actually returns the AST, and does not just spit out HTML, it might be better to use it.
 * Find and convert links of the format `mspfa.com?s=<story>&p=<page>`, at least for cases where `<story>` equals the current story id
     * Maybe also links to `homestuck.com` and `mspaintadventures.com`
-* Update `fetchFile` to retry a few times in case of a failure.
-Also, check HTTP status codes - there have been a few cases where sites responded with `5XX`, which the tool happily accepted